prax93/VidIntel/README.md

 - **Description**: Refreshes the video metadata by scanning the `MEDIA_LOCATION` directory and creates a new local JSON File.

 ---

-## Cron Job

-If `CRON_ENABLED` is set to `true`, a cron job will periodically refresh the video metadata based on the `CRON_SCHEDULE`environment variable.
-If CRON_SCHEDULE is not defined the Cronjob runs every Sunday on 00:00

----

-## Frontend

-The project includes a simple HTML frontend (`index.html`) for searching movies.
-Open the file in a browser and use the search bar to query the backend.

----

-## Development

 ### Debugging